Physics102-General Physics II - Fall Semester 2025-2026, Term 251

 Electric current, current density

-Resistance and resistivity, Ohm’s law, Power
+Resistance and resistivity, Ohm’s law, Power in electric circuits

 26